openshift/microshift/docs/known-issues.md

 As a workaround, you can follow steps below:

-- delete `flannel` daemonset
+- delete `flannel` `daemonset`

   ```sh
   kubectl delete ds -n kube-system kube-flannel-ds
   ```

-- restart all the openshift pods.
+- restart all the OpenShift pods.

-This workaround won't affect the single node `microshift` functionality since the `flannel` daemonset is used for multi-node microshift.
+This workaround won't affect the single node `microshift` functionality since the `flannel` `daemonset` is used for multi-node MicroShift.

 This issue is tracked at: [#296](https://github.com/redhat-et/microshift/issues/296)